CBQ: Cross-Block Quantization for Large Language Models: Introduction

+The contributions of this paper are summarized as follows: \begin{itemize} \itemsep -2pt \item We performed a comprehensive analysis of the error sources in low-bit quantization scenarios for LLMs, and theoretically demonstrated the significant impact of intra-layer and inter-layer dependencies on the effectiveness of model quantization.

+\item We propose CBQ, a unified PTQ method designed for LLMs, incorporating a cross-block reconstruction strategy that introduces a Cross-Block Dependency (CBD) mechanism to preserve the model’s internal dependencies during quantization, and LoRA-Rounding to utilize intra-layer dependencies for optimizing adaptive compensation matrices.

+\item We design a coarse-to-fine pre-processing strategy (CFP) that can simultaneously detect and manage outliers in both weights and activations, effectively preventing disruption to normal activation channels and weights.

-We evaluate the effectiveness of CBQ through a series of experiments.
-The results demonstrate that CBQ successfully achieves low-bit activation and weight quantization settings, such as W4A4, W4A8, and W2A16.
-Furthermore, CBQ outperforms state-of-the-art methods on multiple benchmark datasets, specifically for the BLOOM, OPT, and LLAMA models, demonstrating its superior performance.
+\item Extensive experiments demonstrate the effectiveness of our method in ultra-low bit quantization settings such as W4A4, W4A8, and W2A16.
+Notably, it outperforms state-of-the-art methods across diverse models and benchmark datasets. \end{itemize}

-The Contributions of this paper are as follows: \begin{itemize} \itemsep -2pt \item We propose CBQ, a unified PTQ method tailored to LLMs based on cross-block reconstruction, which introduces a cross-block dependency scheme to avoid suboptimal quantization in the entire LLM. \item We design a low-rank decomposition-based weight-compensated matrix to further avoid error accumulation and accelerate optimization. \item We design a coarse-to-fine pre-processing strategy to truncate weight outliers and dynamically scale activation outliers for improved CBQ performance. \item We conduct extensive experiments on multiple datasets to demonstrate the state-of-the-art performance of our method, especially for the ultra-low bit setting W4A4, W4A8, and W2A16. \end{itemize}